-With a history dating back to the ninth century, Bromsgrove was the birthplace of the world-famous Bromsgrove Guild, a highly successful craft guild that built the gates of Buckingham Palace.
+With a history dating back to the 9th century, Bromsgrove was the birthplace of the world-famous Bromsgrove Guild, a highly successful craft guild that built the gates of Buckingham Palace.
 Modern Bromsgrove has been economically revitalised by the emergence of new business and technology parks.

-Located in a scenic semi-rural district, the majority of Bromsgrove’s land has been designated ‘Green Belt.’
+Located in a scenic semi-rural district, the majority of Bromsgrove’s land has been designated ‘Green Belt’.
 The town itself is primarily divided into North and South Bromsgrove.

-Barnt Green, Dodford, Burcot, Stoney Hill and Lickey End are considered some of the most affluent neighbourhoods in Redditch.
+Barnt Green, Dodford, Burcot, Stoney Hill and Lickey End are considered some of the most affluent neighbourhoods in Bromsgrove.
 These areas are particularly attractive because of their proximity to local amenities and local schools.

 Over the last year, property prices have been increasing, positively affecting both purchases and construction.
-Higher prices give current owners a chance to sell their home and make back the deposit they need for their next home purchase.
+Higher prices give current owners a chance to sell their home and take back the deposit they need for their next home purchase.
 This increase in prices may also convince buyers who had been on the side lines because of uncertainties about the direction of home prices that now is the time to buy.

 Residents purchasing their second home tend to favour Aston Fields, Finstall, The Oakalls, Lickey End and Catshill.
 All Saints Place, Breme Park and The Oakalls are relatively new developments in Bromsgrove, offering a variety of terraced, semi-detached and detached properties.